jpomykala/jpomykala.github.io/_posts/2017-12-19-spring-react-websockets-with-auth.md

 ## Conclusions

 And we are done.
 Below is an example how it looks like in my application.
-In terminal we see logs from the server for test demo company with few vending machines.
+In terminal, we see logs from the server for test demo company with few vending machines.
 Every time machine sold a product data are send to our server and then transaction is validated and eventualy inserted to database.
 In the end I'm sending event ``UpdateDashboardRequestEvent`` to update dashboard.